GabrielPenaU3F/coronavirus_contagion_model/README.md

 1. SET UP:
 Before doing anything, run all the code in the sript named "initialize.R".
 This sets up everything you'll need.

-2. GET THE COUNTRY LIST:
+2. VIEW THE COUNTRY LIST:
 To view all the availiable countries, just run the command "show_availiable_countries", which takes no parameters.

+3. VIEW THE DATA OF A COUNTRY:
+To view the current dataset of a country, run the commmand "show_data_from_country" with the country name as parameter.

-3. FIT A COUNTRY'S DATA:
+4. FIT A COUNTRY'S DATA:
 Execute the command "fit_contagion_model".
 This function takes 1 mandatory parameter, the country name, and 3 optional parameters: "predict_until", "start" and "end".
 The country name must be identical to the one in the country list, so looking at it first is recommended.
 See the examples for more information on the optional parameters.

 USE EXAMPLES: